NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 }
 ```

-In the constructor body, we need to initialize all the instance variables, by assign each variables to its initial values:
+In the constructor body, we need to initialize all the instance variables, by assigning each variables to its initial values:

 ```java
 species = speciesInput;